wwq5-code/BlindU/README.md

 This table contains similar results as the former table about MNIST but is evaluated on the P100 GPU

-1. To run the SMU on MNIST, we can run
+1. To run the PriMU on MNIST, we can run
 ```
 python /On_MNIST/experiment_on_MNIST_for_AE.py --gpu 0 --num_users 10 --dataset MNIST --local_bs 20 --num_epochs 20 --beta 0.001 --lr 0.001 --max_norm 1 --erased_portion 0.3 --erased_local_r 0.06 --epsilon 1.0 --dp_sampling_rate 0.601 --dimZ 49 --unlearning_learning_rate 1 -- mi_rate 4 --mi_epoch 40 --reverse_rate 0.5 --kld_r 1.0 --unl_conver_r 2 --hessian_rate 0.00005
 ```